Azure Stream Analytics solution patterns

 Create a Stream Analytics job to power real-time dashboarding experience

-This solution can be built in just a few minutes from Azure portal.
-There is no extensive coding involved, and SQL language is used to express the business logic.
+You can build this solution in just a few minutes using the Azure portal.
+You don't need to code extensively.
+Instead, you can use SQL language to express the business logic.

 This solution pattern offers the lowest latency from the event source to the Power BI dashboard in a browser.
 Azure Stream Analytics is the only Azure service with this built-in capability.